 If you’ve noticed the smooth scent of vanilla makes you feel uplifted, relaxed, or even sensuous, you’re not alone.
 It turns out the sweet scent has been shown to have a strong effect on mood.
 An Oxford Journal study found that vanilla is naturally uplifting and relaxing.
 Another hidden benefit of sweet-scented candles: They curb cravings.
 Light a coconut or vanilla candle after dinner to stop your sweet tooth.

 A surprising Japanese study has found a strong link between the scent of citrus fruit and work efficiency.
-A local fragrance company discovered that infusing their office with lemon scent caused their workers to make half the amount of typing errors than usual.
+A local fragrance company discovered that infusing its office with lemon scent caused its workers to make half the amount of typing errors than usual.
 Another business also used citrus and eucalyptus to keep employees alert, showing a zesty scent could be the key to productivity.

 Need to refocus for an afternoon meeting?
 Wheeling Jesuit University has found a link between the smell of cinnamon and better attention.
 Keep a cinnamon candle on your desk and inhale the spicy aroma to sharpen your mind when a 3 p.m. haze sets in.